 \section{Introduction}

 Let $G$ be an arbitrary finite group.
-An element $x$ of $G$ is said to be \emph{small} if $x$ lies in the conjugacy classes of the two smallest sizes in $G$.
-Let $M(G)$ denote the subgroup of $G$ which is generated by all small elements of $G$
+An element $x$ of $G$ is said to be \emph{small} if $x$ is non-central and lies in some conjugacy class of the smallest size in $G$.
+Let $M(G)$ denote the subgroup of $G$ which is generated by all small elements of $G$.